matt-harvey/vat/README.rst

 I wrote ``vat`` because I loved the simplicity of t_, but, for my own requirements at least, felt it lacked one or two useful features.
-Also I didn't feel the need for certain other features, such the hash-based task identifiers provided by t_, or the ability to retain tasks on file after they're completed.
-(In ``vat``, the only "formal" way to mark a task as completed is simply to delete it.)
+Also I didn't really have a need for certain other features, such as hash-based task identifiers, or the ability to formally mark as task as completed.
+(In ``vat``, the only "official" way to mark a task as completed is simply to delete it; though you could adopt a policy of prefixing the summary of a completed task with the word "DONE", if you felt the need.)

 ``vat`` is a small but significant step up from "just storing your todos in a text file".
 With ``vat``, you can do the following from the command line: